-- K. Venue for Family, Domestic Violence and State Government Child Support Cases.
-Venue in family law, domestic violence and state government child support cases will be governed by rules 5.1.2 and 5.9.8 of Division 5 Family Law, of these Local Rules. - L. Venue for Probate Cases.
-Venue in probate cases will be governed by rule 4.1.2 of Division 4, Probate of these rules. - M. Transfer of Actions.
+K. Venue for Family, Domestic Violence and State Government Child Support Cases.
+Venue in family law, domestic violence and state government child support cases will be governed by rule 5.1.5.

+L. Venue for Probate Cases.
+Venue in probate cases will be governed by rule 4.1.2.

+M. Transfer of Actions.
 Any action or proceeding may, for good cause shown on motion of a party, and after hearing, be transferred to a different division.
 Motions and hearings on such transfer must be heard in the court where the action or proceeding is pending.
 In ruling on such a motion the judge presiding may, in his or her discretion, deny transfer of a case that has been filed in a court not authorized by subsection C above.

-The presiding judge, supervising judge, or designee (including any judge assigned for all purposes to a case), may order a transfer at any time without motion or hearing in his or her discretion for reasons stated in the order to transfer.
+The presiding judge, supervising judge, or designee (including any judge assigned for all purposes to a case) may order a transfer at any time without motion or hearing in his or her discretion for reasons stated in the order to transfer.
 Although transfer will ordinarily be ordered in civil matters at the time of the case management conference or in criminal matters at the time of arraignment, such transfer may be ordered at any time at the discretion of any of the judges set forth above.
 If the order to transfer is made without a hearing or at a time other than a hearing, any party will be entitled to be heard concerning such transfer if a request for hearing is made to the judge who ordered the transfer within 10 days after notice of transfer.